EXCLUSIVE-China planning new crackdown on private tutoring sector - sources | Business

 Yuanfudao and Zuoyebang were fined a maximum penalty of 2.5 million yuan ($389,420) each by regulators on Monday over false advertising.
 A source told Reuters that a large state broadcaster was told by regulators last month to remove TV commercials from two players, New Oriental Education & Technology Group and TAL Education Group that they had placed earlier.

 Shares in New York-listed New Oriental and peer TAL have fallen 23% and 26%, respectively, this year, compared to a 13% gain in the benchmark NYSE composite index.
-The stocks were 0.4% and 1.37% lower, respectively, in premarket trading on Wednesday.
+The stocks ended down 5.8% and 2.1%, respectively, on Wednesday.

 New Oriental said it had not placed any TV advertisements in the past two months and declined to comment on the potential tightening regulations.
-TAL didn't respond to a quest for comment.
+TAL didn't respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)